-Buildbox owner AppOnBoard hires Riot Games leader Mike Seavers as CEO
+Buildbox owner AppOnboard hires Riot Games leader Mike Seavers as CEO

 “Mike stood out as the person who could lead us to a global presence,” Zweig said.

 Seavers said, “I had a lot of opportunities with big names in gaming.
-But when I met Jon and the AppOnBoard team, what resonated with me was the vision of Buildbox.”

-He believed the product was good but it could be made even better.
+But when I met Jon and the AppOnboard team, what resonated with me was the vision of Buildbox.”
+He believed the product was good but could be made even better.

-In his new role, Seavers will oversee day-to-day operations and set the product vision for AppOnboard, including its two core products: Buildbox, a no-code gaming engine and Studio, a no-code design software for creating interactive mobile experiences, or playable ads, which are ads that can show off a nugget of gameplay for a mobile title without the need for a download.
+In his new role, Seavers will oversee day-to-day operations and set the product vision for AppOnboard, including its two core products: Buildbox, a no-code gaming engine, and Studio, a no-code design software for creating interactive mobile experiences, or playable ads, which are ads that can show off a nugget of gameplay for a mobile title, no download required.

 At Riot Games, Seavers helped the company scale from its early success — when he was in charge of a team with six engineers — with the popular game League of Legends to become a multi-game, global game developer and publisher.
 At one point, he led a team of 1,000 engineers as head of the technology and production departments.

-As for moving from a company with more than 2,000 employees to one with 50, Seavers said, “I’ve taken teams through various stages of growth” and he enjoys it.
+As for moving from a company with more than 2,000 employees to one with 50, Seavers said, “I’ve taken teams through various stages of growth” and enjoyed it.

-But Riot Games also had its culture problems, as the company was accused of having a sexist culture.
-When he moved from St. Louis to Los Angeles to work at Riot’s headquarters in 2017, he felt like the culture was pretty different.
+But Riot Games also had its problems, as the company was accused of having a sexist culture.
+When Seavers moved from St. Louis to Los Angeles to work at Riot’s headquarters in 2017, he felt like the culture was pretty different.
 He had to spend a lot of time “cleaning up and setting a standard for leadership behavior.”
 He said he worked closely with others to build diversity and inclusion practices.

 “The tech community had to come to terms with the fact that we haven’t provided enough opportunity for women,” Seavers said.
 “The takeaway was that whatever culture you have in the early days, you have to be very thoughtful about it because it will stick with you for years.”